 Please note that the game may take some time to start up, and requires Mac OS X 10.3 or later.

 Also, please note that I do not provide tech support for this game.
-If you have problems, do not contact me -- you're on your own.
-I wish I didn't have to say this, but I honestly have neither the time nor the inclination for answering emails about how to save and restore games.
+If you run into trouble, you're on your own.

 It is, of course, possible to run Krondor on Mac OS X directly through the Mac OS X port of DOSBox, either through Shawn Holwegner's excellent port or through a graphical frontend of mine called Radnor.
 This application is provided purely for convenience and simplicity.